uomoukko/uFtp/README.md

 ## Getting started

-Get the exe files for your architecture from the exe directory
+Get the exe files for your architecture pushing the "RELEASE" button

 # Prerequisites